-A limited supply cryptocurrency is a digital asset with a capped or controlled maximum number of tokens.
-Once this limit is reached, no additional coins can be created.
-This built-in scarcity is why cryptocurrencies with limited supply are often compared to scarce real-world assets.
+A limited supply cryptocurrency is a digital asset with a capped or structurally controlled issuance model.
+Once this limit is reached—or issuance slows significantly—supply expansion becomes predictable or deflationary.
+This built-in scarcity is why limited-supply cryptocurrencies are often compared to scarce assets like gold.

-This guide breaks down a clear low supply cryptocurrency list, explains how different supply models work, and shows why low supply alone does not automatically mean higher returns.
+This guide breaks down a clear low supply cryptocurrency list for March 2026, explains how different supply models work, and shows why scarcity alone does not determine returns.

 | Coin | Ticker | Max Supply | Circulating Supply | Supply Model |